massgov/openmass/docroot/modules/custom/mass_redirect_normalizer/README.md

    `ddev drush mass-redirect-normalizer:normalize-links --limit=100`
 3. **Re-check:** run **simulate** again with the same filters.
 Items that were fixed should **not** show `would_update` anymore (unless something else changed them back).

-For big runs, command prints progress notice every 100 scanned entities.
+For big runs, command prints progress notice every 100 processed entities.
 This is expected and helps confirm it is still running.

 For a narrow retest after you know specific IDs:

-`ddev drush mass-redirect-normalizer:normalize-links --simulate --entity-type=paragraph --entity-ids=123,456`
+`ddev drush mass-redirect-normalizer:normalize-links --simulate --entity-ids=123,456`

 ### Important detail about saved content